vitejs/vite/docs/guide/api-environment-plugins.md

 ## Registering new environments using hooks

-Plugins can add new environments in the `config` hook:
+Plugins can add new environments in the `config` hook (for example to have a separate module graph for [RSC](https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components)):

 ```ts
   config(config: UserConfig) {